miakizu/SAK_Network/README.md

-Here’s a polished and properly formatted version of your GitHub README:

----

 # **Network & Security Toolkit** 🛠️

 A multi-functional Python script for network reconnaissance and security testing.
-This toolkit includes **9 powerful features** to help you analyze and secure networks.
+This toolkit includes **10 powerful features** to help you analyze and secure networks.

 ---